William-Young-97/basic-python-setup/lesson-0/README.md

 https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

 to allow you to securely push your work.

 ### Testing

 **What is it?**

+Testing is the practice of ensuring your code works even if changes are made to it.
+Specifically, unit tests are written to test input vs output.
+Many languages have many different testing frameworks.
+For python we will be using pytest.

 **Why bother?**

+The benefits of testing are numerous:

+- Allows us to refactor and change code whilst ensuring functionality is kept the same.
+- Verification that each component of your code works in different situations.
+- Helps to guard against programmatic errors.
+- Provides a form of documentation for your code base.
+- Creates a scalable framework for a your codebase grows and new contributers join.

 **How can we use it?**

+More on this in lesson-1.

 ### Red, Green, Refactor Cycle